 |23 June, 2017||Filled under Debates, Forthcoming Events||

-“He was tired of migrating, tired of the restlessness that plagued the people he led as much as it plagued him.
+“He was tired of the restlessness that plagued the people he led as much as it plagued him.
 If he left the army, he would have to join his brother and travel as a tradesman from town to town, his daughter in tow; if he remained in the army, he would still be forced to travel, his duty being to pacify the migrating populations.”

 Fri 6 October 2017.
 7.30 pm.